min2ha/ukwa-site/content/target/37766/index.en.md

   "subject": "EU Referendum"
 }

-# Islam 21c: Would a Brexit shield us from the storm?

 Argues that Brexit might it be the best chance there is for Islām to maintain a foothold in Europe, when the European mainland appears lost to Islamophobia, and might offer a hope that the da’wah in Europe can continue